berkaysahiin/Pseudorandom-Number-Generator/README.md

 There are different pseudorandom number generator implementations but since xorshift generators can be reverted, i also implemented get_prev() function which basically returns the previous random generated number.
 For this reason, I do not recommend using it for encryption since it is easily reverted.

-This is almost identical to one that i implemented in my internship.
+- Works only with unsigned 32 bits integer

-- Works only with unsigned 32 bits integer.
+This is almost identical to one that i implemented in my internship except that it was implemented in C#.